 Most paddlers think of themselves as recreational, and unless you are racing this is true.
-The unfortunate part about this label is that manufactures have misled boaters with the separation of the two categories which are recreational kayaks and touring kayaks.
+The unfortunate part about this label is that manufacturers have misled boaters with the separation of the two categories which are recreational kayaks and touring kayaks.
 This has become unsafe.

-If you have a recreational boat, you do not have a bow AND stern hatch with sealed bulkheads large enough to do a self rescue in deep water and you should not go more than about 50 Meters from shore.
+If you have a recreational boat, you do not have a bow AND stern hatch with sealed bulkheads large enough to do a self rescue in deep water and you should not go more than about 50 meters from shore.

-You need to stay close to shore with a recreational kayak or canoe, because if capsize you will not have the required floatation to get back in your boat.
+You need to stay close to shore with a recreational kayak or canoe because if you capsize, you will not have the required flotation to get back in your boat.
 This means you are stuck in the water dragging a flooded boat back to shore.
 Picture it: you are out of your kayak or canoe, treading water and you have one hand on the grab handle of your boat trying to swim with your free arm to shore, pulling that flooded (700lbs) boat through the water.
 How far can you do that in wavy water that caused you to capsize in the first place?
 Fifty meters, maybe.
 Maybe a little further if you’re really fit.
 That’s not really that far, is it?
 So if you have a recreational kayak or canoe, you have to be less than a football field’s length away from shore.
 That’s not that far when you think about it.
 In a touring kayak on the other hand, the only limitation is your skill level.

 Of course, some exceptions can be applied to all of the above information.
 The goal of this post was to get you on the right path and help you start a conversation with us.
 If you have any questions, don’t hesitate to give us a call or come in and visit us in person.